cybersokari/allure-report-deployer/README.md

 Tips
 1. Use unique values for `REPORT_ID` (e.g., `${{ github.ref }}`) to avoid overwriting reports.
-2. Configure `WEBSITE_EXPIRES` to manage the duration of hosted reports.
+2. Configure `WEBSITE_EXPIRES` if you want hosted reports to be deallocated automatically.
 ___

 ### Gitlab